 Why train at DABATEM?

-- Understanding torture and its psychological effects: A 1.5-day course for law professionals
+- Understanding torture and its psychological effects: A 2-day course for law professionals

 These training programs are unique in the following respects:

 - Mass trauma events raise important issues of concern to mental and public health professionals, social and political scientists, human rights workers, international law experts, policy makers, and governmental and nongovernmental organizations concerned with care of mass trauma survivors.
-As Professor Basoglu has pioneered the development of a new science at the crossroads of medicine, mental health, social, and political sciences and human rights, his scientific research informs professionals from a wide range of disciplines.
-His most recent book on Torture and Its Definition in International Law: An interdisciplinary Approach is an example of the diverse ramifications of his work (see also his recent editorial in European Respiratory Journal).
+As Professor Başoğlu has pioneered the development of a new science at the crossroads of medicine, mental health, social, and political sciences and human rights, his scientific research informs professionals from a wide range of disciplines.
+His most recent book on Torture and Its Definition in International Law: An interdisciplinary Approach is an example of the implications of his work across disciplines (see also his editorial in European Respiratory Journal).
 His training programs provide a unique opportunity to learn about his 30 years of work on mass trauma.

 - Effective dealing with the widespread mental health problems in the aftermath of mass trauma events requires a mental healthcare model based on interventions that are (1) theoretically sound, (2) proven to be effective, (3) brief, (4) easy to train therapists in their delivery, (5) practicable in different cultures, and (6) suitable for dissemination through media other than professional therapists, such as lay people, self-help tools, and mass media.
 Current trauma treatments do not meet more than two or three of these requirements.
-Professor Basoglu and his research team have conducted research with more than 15,000 mass trauma survivors in the last 30 years to develop a unique mental healthcare model that meets all six requirements.
+Professor Başoğlu has conducted research with more than 15,000 mass trauma survivors in the last 30 years to develop a unique mental healthcare model that meets all six requirements.
 This model enables effective treatment dissemination to large survivor populations in the most cost-effective fashion.